-Short for GNU General Public License, the GPL is a general license published by GNU project.
+Short for GNU General Public License, the GPL is a general license published by GNU (GNU's Not Unix) project.
 Any software author may use the GPL to legally control the way their software may be used by others.
 It is a copyleft license, meaning that any code derived from GPL-licensed code must also be licensed under the GPL.

 Anyone who uses GPL-licensed software, and abides by the license terms, is guaranteed four fundamental freedoms as defined by the Free Software Foundation: